Lois Gibbs Awtt Portrait

 Biography

 In October 1980, President Jimmy Carter signed an emergency declaration for the residents of the Love Canal neighborhood in Niagara Falls, New York.
-The federal government then bought over eight hundred homes and moved the families away from the toxic site when it became indisputably clear that the 21,000 tons of toxic waste over which the community was built were making people sick.
+The federal government then bought over eight hundred homes and moved the families away from the toxic site when it became indisputably clear that the twenty thousand tons of toxic waste over which the community was built were making people sick.

 The presidential order would never have happened without the tireless efforts of Lois Gibbs, a young mother with a sick child.
 In 1978, when she learned that toxins were leaching out of the ground under her home and her children´s school, she “waited at the house for somebody to knock on my door and tell me what to do at Love Canal. . . .
 And then when nobody came, I went and knocked on doors.”
 Gibbs and her husband had purchased a home in the neighborhood and could not afford to move, so she took to the streets with a petition, urging her neighbors to stand up for themselves and for their families.
 Meanwhile, Hooker Chemical, the company that had buried the toxins, continued to claim that nothing was wrong, despite the high rates of birth defects, miscarriages, cancers and other illnesses at Love Canal.

-The fight for Love Canal´s health changed Gibbs´ life.
+The fight for Love Canal´s health changed Gibbs’s life.
 Being a public figure did not come naturally to her; even speaking in front of her allies at the Love Canal Homeowners Association was a challenge.
 Soon, however, she was traveling widely to speak to lawmakers, regulators, and chemical company officials – most of whom were resistant to what she had to say.
 Their first recommendation was that pregnant women and families with children under two move away from Love Canal.
 When Ms. Gibbs continued to fight, she was harassed and threatened with violence.

 Before she became a protester, Ms. Gibbs was a model homemaker.
 She cooked dinner every night, did the laundry, and took care of the kids.
-Months of organizing, meetings and rallies shifted her priorities and caused tensions at home.
+Months of organizing, meetings, and rallies shifted her priorities and caused tensions at home.
 Despite the public and private challenges, Ms. Gibbs persisted until Congress passed the Superfund Act, a government project that would identify and clean up toxic waste sites across America.

 After working to bring about the Love Canal emergency declaration and the the Superfund Act, Ms. Gibbs had planned to move away from Love Canal and return her focus to her home and family.